Why Is Water Known As Universal Solvent

 Water is used as a solvent in many industrial processes, such as the production of chemicals, pharmaceuticals, and food products.
 It is also used as a coolant in power plants and other industrial facilities.

-Thank you for visiting our website which covers about Why Is Water Known As Universal Solvent .
-We hope the information provided has been useful to you.
-Feel free to contact us if you have any questions or need further assistance.
-See you next time and don't miss to bookmark.
+Thank you for reading about Why Is Water Known As Universal Solvent.
+We hope the information has been useful.
+Feel free to contact us if you have any questions.
+See you next time — don't forget to bookmark!